BobYue-01/MARS-Evolution/README.md

 This is a fork of the [Theme Engine for MARS (MIPS Assembler and Runtime Simulator)](https://github.com/aeris170/MARS-Theme-Engine).

 This fork aims to make [MARS](https://courses.missouristate.edu/KenVollmar/mars/) have a modern UI, making it more usable for students and teachers.
-The project is currently in a very early stage, and is not ready for production use.
+The project is currently in a very early stage, and is not ready for production or education use.
 If you are looking for a stable version of MARS, please use the original project.

 ## Usage

 Go to [Releases](https://github.com/BobYue-01/MARS-Theme-Engine/releases).
 You'll see `Mars.jar` and `MarsDarkTheme.reg`.
 Download them and run `Mars.jar`.
-If you are using Windows, you can double click `MarsDarkTheme.reg` to apply the dark theme.
+If you are using Windows, you can double click `MarsDarkTheme.reg` to apply the dark theme before you run jar.

 ## Security Notice